-Private universities and colleges are discovering that the ubiquity of smartphones is not a hindrance to cultivating a campus-based culture of health and wellness.
+Private universities and colleges are discovering that the ubiquity of smartphones is not a hindrance to cultivating a campusbased culture of health and wellness.
 In fact, institutions across the country are using technology to reach students in a manner most comfortable to them, through their smartphones.
 This practice is a fine example of how to normalize health and wellness among a diverse, tech-oriented student body.

-Harvey Mudd College (Claremont, California), for instance, has adopted a program called Kognito, an avatar-based app available to all students; the app will be available for families, faculty, and staff in the near future.
-Kognito teaches students how to be more self-aware and to be more aware of their environment with respect to friends, peers, and classmates.
+Harvey Mudd College (Claremont, California), for instance, has adopted a program called Kognito, an avatar-based app available to all students, and one that will be extended to families, faculty, and staff in the near future.

+Kognito teaches students how to be more self-aware as well as to be more aware of their environment with respect to friends, peers, and classmates.
 Students learn the symptoms of distress in themselves or someone else, and they learn what interventions could be pursued prior to reaching a high level of distress.
-The broader goal is to demystify stress as that which is unmanageable or scary, and one can imagine the utility of such skills as we emerge from a global pandemic.
+The broader goal is to demystify stress as that which is unmanageable or scary, and one can imagine the utility of such skills during these uncertain times.

 Kognito also makes accessible for students the health and wellness resources available to them on campus and in the community.
 Examples include the Linde Activities Center (where students can lift weights, play basketball, and enjoy aerobics) as well as Roberts Pavilion (where students can attend recreation classes such as CrossFit, Jungle Gym, Spin, Yoga, and B-Fit, among others).
-Information regarding a high-quality food program at Harvey Mudd is also available via Kognito, and students can learn how to sustain a healthy diet with lean meats, fruits and vegetables, and by taking advantage of vegetarian, vegan, and gluten-free options.
+Information regarding a high-quality food program at Harvey Mudd is also available via Kognito, and students can learn how to sustain a healthy diet with lean meats, fruits and vegetables, vegetarian, vegan, and gluten-free options.